Croydon/vertical-tabs-reloaded/README.md

  * hide/display manually the tab sidebar at any time with a hotkey (customizable)
  * display the tab sidebar either on the left side (default) or on the right
  * display the tab toolbar at top (default) or at bottom
+ * compact mode: hide text labels on tabs for a minimalistic tab sidebar (opt-in)

 ## Goals: